ethanblake4/dart_eval/README.md

 ## Compiling to a file

-For most use-cases, it's recommended to pre-compile your Dart code to DBC bytecode, to avoid runtime compilation overhead.
+For most use-cases, it's recommended to pre-compile your Dart code to EVC bytecode, to avoid runtime compilation overhead.
 (This is still runtime code execution, it's just executing a more efficient code format.)